 Whilst the LDP sets a strong policy direction for retail provision within Carmarthenshire, the challenges facing Llanelli Town Centre have require specific consideration.
 In this respect and in recognition of the opportunities that exist to co-ordinate with, and develop upon the regeneration initiatives in the town centre and the establishment of a 'Task Force' to address matters surrounding its decline the unit is developing a Local Development Order (LDO).
 This LDO will seek to consider and address issues of vacancy and activity on both ground and upper floors, and to examine the potential for alternative uses within part of the Llanelli Town Centre.
-The draft LDO and Statement of Reasons along with key supporting evidence and documentation is being finalised ahead of a formal public consultation with the LDO main consultation document having been agreed at Council in March 2017.
+This is expected to be endorsed by Council in September and subsequently forwarded to WG who have to approve the document for adoption.